 We spend a lot of time with our "parents" his mother and my aunt.
 They often ask us to take them down to our community graveyard.
-There we walk or drive(depending on their energy that day) them around the gravel roadways as they read aloud, the familar names, sharing with us, memories that are inevitably jogged as they pass certain stones or family plots.
+There we walk or drive(depending on their energy that day) them around the gravel roadways as they read aloud, the familar names, sharing with us, memories that are inevitably jogged as they pass certain stones of friends long gone or family plots.
 When they tire of this activity they sit side by side on the cool granite bench facing the graveyard, hands folded, listening to the sounds of silence, and anything nature has to offer, birds, crickets, squirrels and such.
 They seem at peace there in the quiet of these afternoons.
-I sometimes think they sense how close they are to joining all these friends that have gone before them.
+I sometimes think they sense how close they are to joining all these people that have gone before them.

-That funerals, services and such are for the living is obvious.
+Funerals, services and such are for the living that much is obvious.
 If I had my druthers I would want to be surrounded by love as I depart this world and as Aunt Dor so aptly put it, as I am planted.
 I haven't really noticed my thoughts about this until today.
 I suppose I have assumed I would be buried in the Bryn Athyn Cemetary someday where family and friends could easily walk down there to contemplate their lives on this planet and "visit" me.
 Me?
 Will I be there in some parallel world?
 To me there is an odd feeling of community in the weirdest sense of the word in this cemetary for me.
 A connectedness to the past and even a peak into the future, perhaps.

 Funny how I have spent so much time there tending to the gardens I planted at the graves of those I have loved and miss in this life.
 And yet I wonder?
 Why do I do this if it no longer matters to them.
 They won't know if I do the upkeep or not.
 What do they know now that I don't know yet?
 They finally know the secret.
 Where are they?
 Is there a place?
 Are they all somewhere? or is it the beating of my heart that keeps them alive in my mind still able to make a difference in my life.